Talking about race and racism

 October is Black History Month in the UK, where people come together to recognise and celebrate the stories of amazing Black people who’ve shaped the country.
 These stories may have been forgotten about, never told or erased because of racism.
 Throughout the month, people take the time to find out stories of Black people who’ve made a difference to the country, and celebrate Black culture and history.

-If you’re unable to fit these activities into your term plan this year for October, that’s no problem, they’re here to stay and we encourage all units to take part in these activities at some point throughout their guiding year.
+If you were unable to fit these activities into your term plan for last October, that’s no problem, they’re here to stay.
+And we encourage all units to take part in these activities at some point throughout their guiding year.

-- Hidden histories: Rainbows – This unit meeting activity is an interactive story which explores the life and achievements of Mary Seacole.
+• Rainbows: Hidden histories – This unit meeting activity is an interactive story which explores the life and achievements of Mary Seacole.

-- Out of sight stories: Brownies - This unit meeting activity is an interactive story which explores the life and achievements of Mary Seacole.
+• Brownies: Out of sight stories - This unit meeting activity is an interactive story which explores the life and achievements of Mary Seacole.

-- Celebrating sheroes: Guides – This unit meeting activity explores the life of Connie Mark, and celebrates the stories of amazing Black women that inspire your Guides.
+• Guides: Celebrating sheroes – This unit meeting activity explores the life of Connie Mark, and celebrates the stories of amazing Black women that inspire your Guides.

-- Unsung stories: Rangers – This unit meeting activity explores the life of Connie Mark, and celebrates the stories of amazing Black women that inspire your Rangers.
+• Rangers: Unsung stories – This unit meeting activity explores the life of Connie Mark, and celebrates the stories of amazing Black women that inspire your Rangers.

 Talking to children and young people